bennorth/dragon32-invaders-revenge/report.md

 Understand how the implementation works.
 At least, how some of the interesting bits work.

-Replicate behaviour quite closely, so understand game logic.
+Replicate behaviour quite closely, so need to understand game logic.

 Replicate graphics and sounds.